Focus and Themes

 - evaluating and demonstrating the role and future potential of ICT in order to boost the current use of ICT as well as guide and drive technology tourism research and innovative industry practices.

-- A workshop meeting Contemporary issues in technologies and tourism and research agendas at CAUTHE 2019 with speakers Prof Dimitrios Buhalis (Bournemouth University), Prof Marianna Sigala (University of South Australia) and Prof Ian Yeoman (Victoria University Wellington).
+- A workshop meeting Contemporary issues in technologies and tourism and research agendas was held at CAUTHE 2019 with speakers Prof Dimitrios Buhalis (Bournemouth University), Prof Marianna Sigala (University of South Australia) and Prof Ian Yeoman (Victoria University Wellington).

 - Submissions received for chapters to a co-edited book titled ‘Science Fiction, Disruption and Tourism’.